sparkflows/sparkflows-docs/docs/user-guide/index.rst

 User's Guide
 ===============================

 Sparkflows makes it incredibly fast and easy to do Self-Serve Data Preparation and Advanced Analytics.

-With the power of Sparkflows at your hands, seamlessly find value from your data and scale to Petabytes of data.
+With the power of Sparkflows at your hands you can seamlessly find value from your data and scale to Petabytes of data.

-Install on the cloud, on-premise or even on your laptop.
-Sparkflows seamlessly integrates with the most complex of Enterprise Environments.
+You can install it on the cloud, on-premise or even on your laptop.
+Sparkflows integrates seamlessly with the complex of Enterprise Environments.

 .. panels::
     :container: container-lg pb-3